axelerant/testimonials-widget/readme.txt

 	display: none;
 }`

-= Testimonials widget is not showing up =
+= Testimonials widget is not showing or rotating =

 The usual problem is that jQuery is included twice.
 Once by WordPress and again by a theme.
 Remove the jQuery version included by your theme and you should be fine.